 This worksheet is designed to help you plan and track your progress toward your degree.
 It lists all of the graduation requirements in the recommended sequence.
-For full course descriptions, please refer to the current undergraduate catalog.
-For major-specific worksheets, see umgc.edu/worksheets.

-SEQUENCE Courses are listed in the order in which you should take them.
+For full cour catalog.
+For major-specific worksheets, see umgc.edu/work s , please refer to the cur rent undergraduate SEQUENCE Courses are listed in the order in which you should take them.
 Changes in courses and order may affect other elements of your degree plan.
 COURSE TAKEN OR TRANSFERRED SESSION TAKEN Recommendations will differ for specific majors.
-Refer to catalog for alternatives to recommended general education requirements (GenEds).
-Courses used for GenEds may not be used in the major or minor.
-GENERAL EDUCATION COURSES (41 credits) PACE 111B (3) or other PACE 111 course (PACE 111B, 111C, 111M, 111P, 111S, or Required GenEd course or 111T); WRTG 111 (3) or other 3-credit writing course Highly recommended GenEd course (if you have not yet taken WRTG 112) WRTG 112 (3) Required GenEd course; must be completed with grade of C- or be tter MATH 105 or other approved MATH or STAT course (3) Required GenEd course (check requirements of individual major) LIBS 150 or CAPL 398A (1) or other GenEd elective IFSM 201 (3) or other computing GenEd course (check requirements of individual l major) HIST 125 (3) or other arts/humanities GenEd course HUMN 100 (3) or other arts/humanities GenEd course NUTR 100 (3) or other 3-credit biological/physical science GenEd course BIOL 103 (4) or NSCI 100/101 or other biological/physical science GenEd course with related lab 9 ECON 103 (3) or other behavioral/social science GenEd course BEHS 103 (3) or other behavioral/social science GenEd course SPCH 100 (3) or other communication, writing, or speech GenEd course WRTG 391 (3) or other upper-level advanced writing GenEd course CHECKLIST FOR FULFILLMENT OF DEGREE REQUIREMENTS See catal og for overview of f all requirements.
-30 credits at UMGC, including at least half of the major and minor and 15 credits upper level 45 credits upper level, including half the credit for the major and for the minor All required courses and minimum number of credits for the major and minor Prerequisites for the major and minor courses, if needed Grade of C or Grade of C - or Overall GPA of he credit for the major earned th
+Refer to catalog for alternative Courses used for GenEds may not be used in the major or minor. es to recommended general education requirements s (GenEds).
+GENERAL EDUCATION COURSES (41 credits) PACE 111B (3) or other PACE 111 course (PACE 111B, 111C, 111M, 111P, 111S Required GenEd course S, or 111T); WRTG 111 (3) or other 3-credit writing course Highly recommended GenEd course (if you have not yet taken WRTG 112) WRTG 112 (3) Required GenEd course; must be completed with grade of C- or better MATH 105 or other approved MATH or STAT course (3) Required GenEd course (check requirements of individual major) LIBS 150 or CAPL 398A (1) or other GenEd elective IFSM 201 (3) or other computing GenEd course (check requirements of individual major) HIST 125 (3) or other arts/humanities GenEd course HUMN 100 (3) or other arts/humanities GenEd course GEOL 100 (3) or other 3-credit biological/physical science GenEd course BIOL 101/102 or NSCI 100/101 or other biological/physical science GenEd co with related lab urse ECON 103 (3) or other behavioral/social science GenEd course BEHS 103 (3) or other behavioral/social science GenEd course SPCH 100 (3) or other communication, writing, or speech GenEd course WRTG 391 (3) or other upper-level advanced writing GenEd course CHECKLIST FOR FULFILLMENT OF DEGREE REQUIREMENTS See catalog for overview of all requirements.
+30 credits at UMGC, including at least half of the major and minor and 15 credits upper level 45 credits upper level, including half the credit for the major and for the minor All required courses and minimum number of credits for the major and minor Prerequisites for the major and minor courses, if needed □ All general education requirements □ Grade of C or better in all courses for the major and minor □ Grade of C- or better in WRTG 112 □ Overall GPA of at least 2.0 □ At least half the credit for the major earned through graded coursework □ Total 120 credits